 Who Was Stan Lee?

-Born in New York City on December 28, 1922, Stan Lee went on to work for the company that would eventually become Marvel Comics.
-With artist Jack Kirby, Lee launched the superhero team the Fantastic Four in 1961, and was soon responsible for creating popular characters like Spider-Man, the X-Men, the Hulk and Thor.
+Stan Lee went on to work for the company that would eventually become Marvel Comics.
+With artist Jack Kirby, Lee launched the superhero team the Fantastic Four in 1961 and was soon responsible for creating popular characters like Spider-Man, the X-Men, the Hulk and Thor.
 Lee later worked in a number of comic-related business and multimedia ventures.

 Early Life and Career

-Stanley Martin Lieber was born on December 28, 1922, in New York City to Romanian immigrants Celia and Jack Lieber.
+Stan Lee was born Stanley Martin Lieber on December 28, 1922, in New York City to Romanian immigrants Celia and Jack Lieber.
 With part of his childhood spent during the Great Depression, Lieber and his younger brother, Larry, watched his parents struggle to make ends meet for the family.

 Lieber, who later shortened his name to "Lee" as a writer, went on to be hired as an office assistant at Timely Comics in 1939 and became an interim editor for the company in the early 1940s.
 Lee also served domestically in the Army during World War II, working as a writer and illustrator.

 In the early 1960s, Lee was called upon by his boss to create a series for Marvel Comics (Timely's new name) that could compete with rival DC Comics' hit title Justice League of America.
 Citing writing influences like Sir Arthur Conan Doyle and Jules Verne, and following the encouragement of his wife, Joan, Lee did away with some of the usual superhero conventions.
 Hence, with artist and co-creator Jack Kirby, the Fantastic Four was born in 1961.

 Hulk, Spider-Man and More Join Marvel's Lineup